 The Genesis GV90 will likely be one of the most innovative three-row electric SUVs in the upper end of the market.
 It should feature one of the best electric powertrains and high-voltage batteries, and many in-cabin technologies.
 Plus, with attractive prices, expected to start around USD 80,000, it could provide a better value for money than European SUVs.

 What is the Genesis GV90 release date?

-The Genesis GV90 could arrive in showrooms in late 2023 or early 2024.
+The Genesis GV90 could start arriving at dealers in the U.S. in 2024.

 Featured Image Source: YouTube/Genesis_worldwide